What Is A Pro Forma Income Statement?

-- It may be prepared in advance of a transaction to project the future status of the company.
-For example, if a company is planning to acquire another company, it may prepare a pro forma financial statement to estimate what effect the acquisition would have on its finances.
+- It may be prepared in advance of a transaction to project the company’s future status.
+For example, if a company is planning to acquire another company, it may prepare a pro forma income statement format to estimate what effect the acquisition would have on its finances.

 - Pro forma profit and loss statements can also be used to calculate the financial ratios.

 - If a company has a one-time expense, it may drastically reduce its net income in that particular year.
 This cost is irrelevant in subsequent years.
 Hence companies exclude such costs while making the pro forma profit and loss to give investors and analysts a better picture of the company’s financial position.

-- For some companies, the pro forma profit and loss statements provide a clear and accurate view of its performance given the nature of their business.
+- For some companies, the pro forma profit and loss statements provide a clear and accurate view of their performance, given the nature of their business.
 Example: telephone and cable companies.

 - One of the major drawbacks is that it is just a mere projection, the future of which is uncertain.
 The basis of any pro forma is the assumptions made.
 If the assumptions are inaccurate, it may lead to inaccurate planning and execution.
 Past data may not always help to paint the correct picture in a dynamic and ever-changing business environment.

-- Since there are no set rules while making such a pro forma, companies tend to manipulate the financial earnings.
+- Since there are no set rules while making such a pro forma, companies tend to manipulate their financial earnings.
 Companies can exclude anything it believes that conceals their true financial performance.

-- It does not mean that every firm manipulates their earnings.
+- It does not mean that every firm manipulates its earnings.
 Hence while evaluating, investors and analysts should pay attention to what is and is not included while preparing the pro forma income statements.